matn7/CS-Notes/src/main/java/persistence/README.md

 }
 ```

-- :star: HashCode if two objects are equals then their hashCode values should be equals as well,
+- :star: HashCode if two objects are equals then their hashCode values should be equals as well.
-so if implement just equals method and leave hashCode unimplemented the hashCode will always
+- sS if implement just equals method and leave hashCode unimplemented the hashCode will always
-**create 2 students** objects as if they are different objects.
-Even when their enrId are the same.
+**create 2 students** objects as if they are different objects, even when their enrId are the same.

 ```java
 // ...